jimmylu50/Data-Visualisation/README.md

 # Data-Visualisation

+The following dashboards are made using Tableau Public.

 ### Dashboard for US retailers

 This following data visualisation is about the top retailers in USA.

 It is separated into 3 major parts: Revenue, Operational Format and Growth.

-This visualisation can also be found at [US Retailers](https://public.tableau.com/app/profile/jin.luo5003/viz/Assignment1_16295280883530/Dashboard1)
+This visualisation can also be found at [US Retailers](https://public.tableau.com/app/profile/jin.luo5003/viz/Assignment1_16295280883530/Dashboard1).

 ![US_retailers](./visuals/US_retailers.png)